ekenigsberg/BootCampHomework03-2019-06-05/README.md

 # BootCampHomework03-2019-06-05

-Here's the original [python-challenge repository](https://github.com/ekenigsberg/python-challenge).
+Here's the original [python-challenge repository](https://github.com/ekenigsberg/python-challenge), with the git commit history.
 I've also copied those files as a subdirectory of this BootCampHomework03-2019-06-05 repo.

 # Output: PyBank
 ```